Sarasota easily ranks as one of the leading Florida destinations for buyers of waterfront properties. And it is easy to see the reasons why.

 First, water is a major element in the geographical features that shaped the city and the fortunes of the Sarasota real estate market.
 Out of the city’s total area of about 25 square miles, water accounts for 10.5 square miles.

 These waters mostly manifest in Sarasota Bay and the Gulf of Mexico adjoining parts of the city and its barrier islands—Lido Key, Bird Key, Longboat Key, and Siesta Key—to the west.
 Significantly, Sarasota waterfront properties are not confined to those next to the bay and the gulf.
-In Sarasota’s barrier islands, there are plenty of canalfront properties with premium valuation like our Judy Kepecz-Hays team’s listing in Bird Key.
+In Sarasota’s barrier islands, there are plenty of canal-front properties with premium valuations like our Judy Kepecz-Hays team’s listing in Bird Key

 Mainland Water Features